 [22.
 Deleted by No. 68 of 2004 s.
 74.]

-23. Notice of result of inspection
+23. Record of inspection and notice of result

 (1) After inspecting a mine, an inspector or assistant inspector must —

 (a) enter in a record book approved for the purpose by the State mining engineer and kept at the mine or, in the case of exploration operations, such other place as is prescribed, a record of —